jlacar/aoc2015/README-Day18.md

 Later, I realized this was too complicated and it would be simpler to just iterate through a list of eight possible offsets of neighbors.
 This allowed me to eliminate the check for `(0, 0)` offsets, leaving me with just the on-grid check.

-See [notes below](#sometimes-a-little-judicious-hard-coding-is-better) for details of the refactoring.
+See the ["Sometimes a little judicious hard-coding is better"](#sometimes-a-little-judicious-hard-coding-is-better) section below for details of the refactoring.

 ## Part 2